zrepl/zrepl/docs/configuration/jobs.rst

 It is a bookmark of the most recent successfully replicated snapshot to the receiving side.
 It is is used by the :ref:`not_replicated <prune-keep-not-replicated>` keep rule to identify all snapshots that have not yet been replicated to the receiving side.
 Regardless of whether that keep rule is used, the bookmark ensures that replication can always continue incrementally.
+Note that there is only one cursor bookmark per filesystem, which prohibits multiple jobs to replicate the same filesystem (:ref:`see below<jobs-multiple-jobs>`).

 .. _replication-placeholder-property: